hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_linked_service.html.markdown

 * `workspace_name` - (Required) Name of the Log Analytics Workspace that will contain the linkedServices resource.
 Changing this forces a new resource to be created.

-* `linked_service_name` - (Optional) Name of the type of linkedServices resource to connecto to the Log Analytics Workspace specified in `workspace_name`.
+* `linked_service_name` - (Optional) Name of the type of linkedServices resource to connect to the Log Analytics Workspace specified in `workspace_name`.
 Currently it defaults to and only supports `automation` as a value.
 Changing this forces a new resource to be created.

 * `linked_service_properties` - (Required) A `linked_service_properties` block as defined below.